Dan Reynolds: Philanthropy

 Since 2013, Imagine Dragons along with the family of Tyler Robinson formed and support The Tyler Robinson Foundation, helping young people battling cancer.
 During the foundation's 2018 annual gala, it raised $2.1 million to support young people battling cancer.

 Imagine Dragons have also partnered with Do The Write Thing: National Campaign to Stop Violence (presided over by Reynolds' uncle), Amnesty International's "Bringing Human Rights Home", OneOrlando Fund's "All Is One Orlando Unity Concert", and Crackle's "Playing It Forward" (S1 E2).

 In 2015, Imagine Dragons released the track "I Was Me" with all proceeds going to the One4 project to help fleeing refugees, particularly in the Middle East.
-He also helped organize the LoveLoud Fest to benefit LGBTQ organizations.
+He also helped organize the Loveloud Fest to benefit LGBTQ organizations.

+Imagine Dragons are official ambassadors for the United24 platform, and have raised money for C-type ambulances to provide medical aid in Ukraine.
+They promoted the United24 platform with their music video for song "Crushed".